Purley Bury Bowling Club

 j) The Senior Cup is open to all members who have reached the age of 70 on 1 May in the current season.

-k) The Junior Cup is open to all those on a handicap of -3 or less.
+k) The Junior Cup is open to all those on a handicap of 8 or more.

 l) The Drawn Triples entries will be split into 3 groups Leads / Twos / Skips.
 The team must play in the order it was drawn.